talkable/talkable-docs/source/api_v2/origins.rst

 reward |advocate| users (referrers) with a reward after their |friend|
 application is approved.

-* Talkable’s :ref:`standard front-end <integration/custom/overview>`
+* Talkable's :ref:`standard front-end <integration/standard_integration/overview>`
-  integration captures the initial ‘on-site’ application sign-up event.
+  integration captures the initial 'on-site' application sign-up event.

 * In order for Talkable to reward the |advocate| after the |friend|
   application approval, the Company must pass the approval data to Talkable’s